jersou/mouse-actions/README.md

 ### Known bugs

-* when a device (like mouse or bluetooth earphone ) is added, the mouse/keyboard modifier are locked !
+* when a device (like mouse or bluetooth earphone ) is added, the mouse/keyboard modifier are locked : if Ctrl is pressed during this plug, Ctrl keep pressed.
-* mouse action crash sometimes on trigger xdotool and ... ?
+  A workaround for me is to switch : Ctrl+Alt+F1 & Ctrl+Alt+F7.
+* when a device (like mouse or bluetooth earphone ) is added, the cursor freeze 2 seconds.

 ## Install